xziztt/RemindMe/README.md

-# RemindMe
+# RemindMe[WIP]
-Set a reminder based on your location.
+Application built using Flutter that reminds you something based on your location.